pkonotopov/shardman-docker/README.md

 Nodes automatically adding and removing from/to Traefik Load Balancer.

-Traefik uses round robin to balance connections to cluster nodes.
-So every new connection attempt connects client to next node in cluster.
+Traefik uses _round robin_ to balance connections to cluster nodes.
+So every new connection attempt connects the client to the next node in cluster.

 Login into Traefik UI - `http://localhost:8080`.
 Login/password: admin/passsword.